saqibsafdar11/DfE_P8_Project/README.md

   - **Gap**: 21.92%
   - **Analysis**: A significant gap indicates the need for targeted interventions.

+  Analysis: Signficant gap of 21.92 percentage points nationally between disadvatanged and advantaged students achieving grade 5 or above in English and Maths, suggests this needs to be addressed.

 **Visualizations**:

 - **Progress 8 Score Distribution**:

+The histrogram showes an approximately normal distribution, as expected, since the results are standardised by exam boards.
+Most sudents would therfore have a progress 8 score of 0, with 68% of students falling within +1 or -1 standard deviations from the mean and 95% falling within +2 or -2 standard deviations from the mean.

   ![Progress 8 Distribution](images/Obj1_progress8_distribution_nationally.png)

 - **Progress 8 and Attainment 8 Box Plots**:

+Both box plots show disadvantaged students under performing.
+For progress 8, disadvatanged students have a negative progress 8 of -0.49 median score while advtanged students have a positive median score of 0.13, suggesting significant disparity.
+Both have a similar range and interquratile range with a number of outliers.
+For attainment 8, the gap and distribution is as expected given the results.

   ![Progress 8 and Attainment 8 Box Plots](images/obj1_progress8_attainment8_boxplot.png)

 - **English and Maths Progress 8 Scores Box Plots**:

+Both Maths and English have a negative median of -0.47 and -0.50 which is very concerning, given this is a national pattern, showing progress made by students between keystage 2 and keystage 4.
+English has a wider interquartile range for disadvantaged students, suggesting more variability.
+In both subjects, there is a greater difference between the minimum values, then between the maximum values, suggesting the disadvatnaged students will significiantly underperform than over perform.

   ![English and Maths Scores Box Plots](images/obj1_progress8_attainment8_boxplot.png)